 - $100 gift certificate to a local home improvement store

 - Tickets to a local event.
-You can run a campaign for a seasonal event or tickets that someone can use any time.
-Consider hiring a social media marketing agency to help you do this.
+You can run a campaign for a seasonal event or tickets that someone can use at any time.
+Consider hiring some of the best social media marketing agencies to help you do this.

 - Gift certificate for a local restaurant